Recursively Conditional Gaussian for Ordinal Unsupervised Domain Adaptation: Methodology

-For imposing the poset constraint in the prior, we resort to the {\em recursively conditional Gaussian} (RCG) set \cite{fattore2016partially,kim2020ordinal}.
-The framework results in a joint Gaussian distribution over the $K$ vectors, fully correlated over $k=1,\dots,K$, yet fully factorized over dimensions $d=1,\dots,D$, making variational inference computationally tractable.
-It is possible to effectively place negligible probability density on configurations that violate the poset constraint.
+For imposing the poset constraints in the prior, we resort to the {\em recursively conditional Gaussian} (RCG) set \cite{fattore2016partially,kim2020ordinal}.
+The framework imposes a joint Gaussian distribution over the $K$ vectors, fully correlated for $k\in\{1,\cdots,K\}$, and fully factorized for dimensions $d\in\{1,\cdots,D\}$, enables the variational inferences to be tractable for computation.
+It is possible to effectively place negligible RCG densities that not meet the poset constraints.
 Specifically, we consider a dimension-wise independent distribution, where $p_d$ is the density over $K$ variables from $d$-th dimension of the latent vectors.
 We model $p_d$ by a product of predecessor-conditioned Gaussians.
 For simplicity, we drop the subscript $d$ in notation, and abuse $c_k$ to denote $[{\bf c}_k]_d$, $p(c_1,\dots,c_K)$ to refer to $p_d([{\bf c}_1]_d, \dots, [{\bf c}_K]_d)$.
 Following \cite{macneille1937partially,fattore2016partially,kim2020ordinal}, the framework can be formulated as:

 where the conditionals are defined as:

 We define $p(c_k|c_{k-1})$ as a Gaussian centered at $\mu_k := c_{k-1} + \Delta_k$ with variance $\sigma_k^2$.
 That is, $\Delta_k$ ($> 0$) is the spread between the predecessor sample $c_{k-1}$ and the mean $\mu_k$ as shown in Fig.~1 right.
 We consider $\{\sigma_k,\Delta_k\}_{k=1}^K$ and $\mu_1$ to be the free parameters of the framework that can be learned from data.